skunk vine

 How to Identify Stinkvine.

-Category: Broadleaf (Dicot)
+Category: Broadleaf (Dicot).

-Leaf width: 2-5 cm wide.
+Leaf width: 2 to 5 cm wide.

 Seed production is variable, and seeds over two years old have poor viability.
-Seeds are spread by wind over short distances and by vehicles and machinery.
+Seeds are spread by wind over short distances and by birds, vehicles and machinery.

-Comments: The leaves are on hairy stalks up to 2–5 cm long, green to dark green on top and have a cover of sparse bristly hairs.
-The under surface of the leaves is light green with veins.
-Bristly hairs are along the edges.
-When you crush the leaves they have a foul smell which is believed to be the sulphur-containing compound dimethyl disulphide.
+Comments: The green to dark green leaves of Stinkvine are on hairy stalks up to 2 to 5 cm long, and have a cover of sparse bristly hairs.
+The underneath of the leaves is light green and has veins, with bristly hairs along the edges.

 Habitat: Stinkvine tolerates shade, and dry and wet conditions and this includes flood areas.
-Skunk vine grows in a range of soil types including low nutrient soils, and acidic soils and saline conditions.
-It has been found in gardens and parks, in sugar cane crops, along roadsides and in pastures.
+Skunk Vine grows in a range of soil types including low nutrient soils, and acidic soils and saline conditions.
+After flooding Stinkvine remains alive when submersed for at least 192 days.

 For more information check out our weed ID Chart.

-How to control Stinkvine.
+How to Control Stinkvine.

 You can control this weed by cultural and chemical means.